tanishq-ds/tanishq-ds/README.md

  - Passionate about understanding data and building intelligent systems.

- - **Preacher for Big Data**, strongly believe data-driven systems will define the future.
+ - **Preacher for Big Data**, strongly believe data driven systems will define the future.

 ---